jgorset/facebook-messenger/README.md

 )
 ```

-*See Facebook's [documentation][message-documentation] for all
-communication options.*

-When the human has pressed a button, you can register it:
+When the human has selected an option, you can act on it:

 ```ruby
 Bot.on :postback do |postback|